Have you ever considered becoming a tourist in your own home town?

 - Take a walk on the beach: There’s nothing like kicking your shoes off and taking a leisurely stroll along the beach.
 Smell the salt air, enjoy the sunshine and wriggle your toes in the sand!

-- Do a Walking Tour: Walking tours are springing up everywhere and have turned out to be some of my favourite holiday experiences.
+- Do a local Walking Tour: Walking tours are springing up everywhere and have turned out to be some of my favourite holiday experiences.
 Usually the guides are great storytellers and full of knowledge so, make it a fun experience.
 Learn something new about your own city or town.

 - Visit your local museum or gallery: Art, historical, air-space or motor-vehicles and sports museums – whatever your interest.
 Exhibitions frequently change so even if you’ve been before there’s sure to be something new to see.
 Many of them are free entry to ‘locals’ so don’t forget to ask.